 Nocalhost needs to know which

 development image to use before entering DevMode.
-Nocalhost will use
+Nocalhost will use image defined in

-dev.image configuration or ask you to input the image name or URL.
+dev.image or ask you to input one.

 Container image will handle by Kubernetes, read more to learn about Kubernetes image management.